-Peruvian cocadas are a popular and traditional sweet, not only in Peru but in several Latin American countries.
-Here we'll tell you a little about their history, recipe, and where you can try them in Peru.
+Peruvian cocadas are a popular sweet in several Latin American countries.
+Here we will tell you a little about their history, recipe, and where to eat them.

-Like so many other popular Latin American desserts, the origin of the cocada dates back to the colonial period of our history.
-When the Spanish conquistadors introduced sugar, the combination with coconut resulted in a delicious sweet treat.
+Peruvian cocadas, like many other popular Latin American desserts, have their origin in the colonial period of our history.
+When the Spanish conquerors introduced sugar, the combination with coconut resulted in a delicious sweet treat.

 It is also known that cocadas have been prepared in several countries, including Venezuela, Colombia, and Mexico, for some time.
 There are some differences in texture, but the result is the same.